 Tahiti Village is a non-gaming, non-smoking resort located about two miles south of the Las Vegas Strip.
 It has family-sized suites with full kitchens.
 The day we spent relaxing by the big year-round pool and lazy river was everyone's favorite part of the trip.
 The resort offers an array of complimentary activities every day, including crafts, root beer floats, trivia challenges and movie nights.

 Want to know more?
 Here's what you can expect at Tahiti Village in Las Vegas, Nevada.

 Tahiti Village is located on Las Vegas Boulevard, about two miles south of the famous Las Vegas Strip.
 It's close enough to be convenient, but not too close.
 It is adjacent to McCarran International Airport, and it's kind of fun to watch the planes land while you sit by the pool.

 There are a couple of shopping centers near Tahiti Village, including grocery stores and restaurants.
-The big Town Square Mall is located about a mile south.
-Smith's Food and Drug is about a mile north.
+The big Town Square Mall is located about a mile north.
+Smith's Food and Drug is about a mile south.
 If needed, the complimentary shuttle has scheduled trips to the grocery store and Town Square.